 - Unfair, unjust, or deceptive terms

-Enforcement of Premarital Agreements in Illinois
+Premarital Agreements in Illinois

 No one may compel either side to sign a prenup – parties must enter into the prenup voluntarily and without duress.
 In addition, financial disclosure is imperative.
 In Illinois, parties to a premarital agreement must provide fair and reasonable financial disclosure of all assets and financial obligations.
 Neither party is permitted to conceal property or assets and will risk invalidation of their prenuptial agreement if they do!